-The south Asian endemic burrowing frog Sphaerotheca Gunther 1859 also has a history of several taxonomic revisions.
+The south Asian endemic burrowing frog Sphaerotheca Günther, 1859 also has a history of several taxonomic revisions.
 The taxonomic ambiguities raised (Dubois, 2004) regarding the validity of the genus Sphaerotheca were later resolved by Chowdhary et al. (2014), Dahanukar et al. (2017), Padhye et al. (2017), Prasad et al. (2019), Dandekar et al. (2020), Deepak et al. (2020a, 2020b, 2024) and Jablonski et al. (2021), and currently there are 12 recognized species of the genus (AmphibiaWeb, 2025) that are endemic to South Asia.
 Documentation on the occurrence of Sphaerotheca in the Indian subcontinent is limited, while currently nine species occur in India (AmphibiaWeb, 2025) and the recent new species discoveries from India are those by Padhye et al. (2017), Prasad et al. (2019) and Deepak et al. (2020a, 2020b, 2024).

 The tribe Paini of spiny frogs is a widespread, complex and diverse clade within the family Dicroglossidae.
 The tribe Paini includes the genera Allopaa, Chrysopaa, Nanorana and Quasipaa (Ohler and Dubois, 2006) whereas, according to Frost (2025) the Paini comprise the genera Nanorana (33 species), Quasipaa (13 species) and the monotypic genus Chrysopaa.
 The genus Nanorana contains the subgenera Paa and Chaparana with N. pleskei as the type species while Chen et al. (2005) and Frost et al. (2006) placed Chaparana, Paa, and Nanorana into Nanorana and treated Chaparana and Paa in the synonymy of Nanorana.
 The placement of Chaparana and Paa into synonymy of Nanorana received wide acceptance by herpetologists and the systematic status of the genus Nanorana and its species members underwent continuous research and refinement during the last decades along with the description of many new species ( Che et al., 2009; Chen et al., 2011; Jiang et al. 2016; Zhou et al., 2017; Zhang et al., 2018; Qi et al., 2019; Liu et al., 2021; Akram et al., 2021; Feirong et al., 2023; Ji et al., 2023; Tang et al., 2023; Wangyal et al., 2023; Hofmann et al., 2024).

-Allopaa and Chrysopaa are the relict endemic Dicroglossidae genera of the Hindu Kush-Himalayan region that share a similar bio-geographic evolution.
+Allopaa and Chrysopaa are the relict endemic Dicroglossid genera of the Hindu Kush-Himalayan region that share a similar bio-geographic evolution.
 The Hazara Torrent Frog, Allopaa hazarensis occurs in subtropical forest streams (Khan et al., 2008) at elevations above 1,000 m.
 Little is known about the current distribution, taxonomy and genetic diversity of A. hazarensis despite the recent contributions of Akram et al. (2022) and Hofmann et al. (2023).
 Like A. hazaranesis, little is known about the Karez frog Chrysopaa sternosignata while Hofmann et al. (2023) revealed a better resolved phylogeny of both C. sternosignata and A. hazarensis along with new molecular evidence for distinct niche divergence among them.

 Spiny frogs of the genus Quasipaa Dubois 1992, primarily endemic to China, are a relatively rare and poorly known group.
 Jiang et al. (2005) presented Quasipaa as a distinct genus for the first time in the tribe Paini and was accepted by the succeeding contributors (Ohler and Dubois, 2006; Frost et al., 2006; Che et al., 2009; Dubois and Ohler, 2009).
 Quasipaa populations of China were reported to be spatially isolated or extinct and subsequently considerable attention was given by herpetologists to Quasipaa species, especially following recent molecular techniques in the taxonomy and phylogeny (Huang et al., 2010; Chuaynkern et al., 2011; Gao et al., 2019; Yan et al., 2021; Suwannapoom et al., 2021b, Pham et al., 2022).
 To date there are of 15 recognized species of Quasipaa (AmphibiaWeb, 2025).